MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/transaction-processing.md

 ## Transaction Isolation Level

 Use the **IsolationLevel** property to set the isolation level of a transaction on a **Connection** object.
 The setting does not take effect until the next time you call the [BeginTrans](begintrans-committrans-and-rollbacktrans-methods-ado.md) method.
 If the level of isolation you request is unavailable, the provider may return the next greater level of isolation.
-Refer to the **IsolationLevel** property in the ADO Programmer's Reference for more details on valid values.
+Refer to the **IsolationLevel** property in the ADO programmer's reference for more details on valid values.

 ## Nested Transactions